Michael Govan

 MG

 Glissant isn’t even popular yet at this time.
-By the time I was 30, I’d traveled the world, met with government leaders, worked on museums, worked with Aldo Rossi in Italy and by that time with twenty of the ‘starchitects,’ and worked with Hans Hollein in Salzburg.
-That was Tom’s project.
+By the time I was 30, I’d traveled the world, met with government leaders, worked on museums, worked with Aldo Rossi in Italy, and by then with twenty of the so-called ‘starchitects.’
+I’d worked with Hans Hollein in Salzburg—that was Tom’s project.
 But that’s when I met Max Hollein.
 He was my intern at the Guggenheim.

 EO